 Rose port was recently introduced in 2008 by Poças and Croft, as part of the Taylor Fladgate Partnership.
 Technically it is a Ruby Port but it’s fermented the same was as a rose wine with very limited exposure to the skins of the grape.
 If you value my opinion at all avoid this at all costs.
 It’s appalling.

 White port is simply a port made from white grapes instead of red and is marketed in a variety of the aforementioned styles both as a wood aged port and a bottle aged port.
-While I wouldn’t recommend it for sipping, they are quite good for use in cocktails and are often consumed in the Porto region mixed with tonic water on ice.
-I don’t discourage you from trying these as there is a wide variety of them available from very dry to very sweet.

 How to Store Port